This is Not the End of the Book

 A conversation curated by Jean-Philippe de Tonnac

-These days it is almost impossible to get away from discussions of whether the ‘book’ will survive the digital revolution.
-Blogs, tweets and newspaper articles appear daily on the subject, many of them repetitive, most of them admitting they don’t know what will happen.
+These days it is impossible to get away from discussions of whether the book will survive the digital revolution.
+Blogs, tweets and newspaper articles on the subject appear daily, many of them repetitive, most of them admitting ignorance of the future.
 Amidst the twittering, the thoughts of Jean-Claude Carrière and Umberto Eco come as a breath of fresh air.

-Readers will close this book feeling that they have had the privilege of eavesdropping on an intimate discussion between two great minds.
+En route there are delightful digressions into personal anecdote.
+We find out about Eco's first computer and the book Carrière is most sad to have sold.
 And while, as Carrière says, the one certain thing about the future is that it is unpredictable, it is clear from this conversation that, in some form or other, the book will survive.
-After all, as Eco says: like the spoon, once invented, it cannot be bettered.

 A storming book.
 The next best thing to sitting in Umberto Eco's living room after dinner; a dream collection of lucid and fascinating discussions.Nick Harkaway

-“This book is a reminder that the satisfaction of working through even a relatively short book comes in part through confronting digressions, dead ends and distractions: the hallmark of conversation between friends, not of Internet speed-reading.”
+This book is a reminder that the satisfaction of working through even a relatively short book comes in part through confronting digressions, dead ends and distractions: the hallmark of conversation between friends, not of Internet speed-reading.Wall Street Journal

-“As the conversation blossoms, the pair wander blissfully off topic into wider philosophical speculation about the nature of culture, for instance or humanity's curious relationship with past, present and future.
+As the conversation blossoms, the pair wander blissfully off topic into wider philosophical speculation about the nature of culture, for instance or humanity's curious relationship with past, present and future.
 And along the way there are plenty of pleasant diversions and anecdotes, taking in such diverse subject matter as Italian cinema forgotten French baroque poets, and the place of philosophy in contemporary European education systems.
 All this, naturally, informed by their love of booksTLS